Coming to Terms with “No Pasa Nada”

-In the video below, I provide a more in-depth explanation of “no pasa nada,” what it means, different scenarios in which it can be used and what it has taught me about the Spanish culture as a whole.
-While nothing I explained in the video is inaccurate or unrealistic, I do have to admit that I presented it in a way that was generally positive.
+In the video below, Dani provides a more in-depth explanation of no pasa nada, what it means, different scenarios in which it can be used and what it has taught her about the Spanish culture as a whole.
+While nothing that is explained in the video is inaccurate or unrealistic, we do have to admit that it was presented in a way that was generally positive.

-I mentioned how I loved how much more laid-back Spaniards are than Americans and how the sheer versatility of this expression demonstrates a lot about the culture, namely that they take so many more things more lightly.
-In pointing this out, I insinuate that this outlook is better and that we could all learn a thing or two from the Spaniards and their no pasa nada attitude.
-Again, this is not untrue and this way of life HAS taught me a lot...but to only allude to the positive side does not tell the whole story.
+Dani mentions how she loves how much more laid-back Spaniards are than Americans and how the sheer versatility of this expression demonstrates a lot about the culture, namely that they take so many more things more lightly.
+In pointing this out, she insinuates that this outlook is better and that we could all learn a thing or two from the Spaniards and their no pasa nada attitude.
+Again, this is not untrue and this way of life HAS taught us a lot…but to only allude to the positive side does not tell the whole story.

 The truth about “no pasa nada”

 When you’re studying abroad or otherwise living abroad for a limited time, you often only see the good sides of the culture that you’re living in.
 We would argue that this is not necessarily a bad thing and it’s often the reason we end up loving it so much and coming back.
 However, when it comes to a limited time spent in a foreign country, this often involves only a limited experience—perhaps one in which you don’t have to subject yourself to too many challenges or frustrating situations such as dealing with any form of bureaucracy.